Rolex Side-by-Side: Sea Dweller vs. Submariner

 Some other notable variations include the Ref.
 6538, which was made popular on the wrist of James Bond in the 1962 film Dr. No. The Ref.
 5512 is also an important model because it introduced the now standard design feature of an oversized crown and crown guards to protect it.
 This particular version also gained widespread popularity on the wrist of legendary actor and racer Steve McQueen.
 Although the Submariner was initially created to bridge the gap between tool watch and dress watch, it wasn’t until the late 1960’s that the model solidified its place in the watch world as more than a diver’s tool.
 With the Ref.
 1680, Rolex introduced the option for a date function with Cyclops lens.
 This additional function gave the Submariner more mass appeal.

 The Sea-Dweller was introduced to the Rolex line of dive watches about ten years after the debut of the Submariner.
 An industrial deep-sea diving company called Comex approached Rolex about creating a dive watch that could function at deeper depths for longer periods of time.
 In response, the brand took one of its existing Submariner models and began to tweak it.
-The most notable change was the addition of a patented one-way helium escape valve opposite the crown to relieve the pressure experienced at greater depths.
+The addition of a patented one-way helium escape valve is the most notable change.
+It sits opposite of the crown and relieves the pressure experienced at greater depths.

 In 1967, a new model was officially born – the Sea-Dweller Ref.
 1665.
 In addition to the patented escape valve, the new Sea-Dweller also featured a Triplock crown, a thicker crystal, and a larger reinforced case.
-The result was a watch with an increased depth rating of up to 2000 feet.
+This watch has an increased depth rating of up to 2000 feet.
 In the years to follow, the Sea-Dweller would continue to be updated with advanced technology making it an even more optimal dive watch.
 The Ref.
 16660 debuted in 1978 with a new movement, larger helium escape valve, and an even more impressive depth rating of up to 4000 feet.

 Differences between the Submariner and the Sea-Dweller